mercuryhg31/soundscapeF23/Installation.md

 ## Frontend

 1. Run `npm install` and then `npm run start` to run the website

    **NOTE**: Google and install any modules that `python manage.py makemigrations` tells you cannot be found

    1. If you see a bunch of vulnerabilities you can run `npm audit fix --force` until you have 8 vulnerabilities instead (Looks kinda like this: `"131 vulnerabilities (1 low, 104 moderate, 22 high, 4 critical)"`
 2. Follow the instruction [here](https://tailwindcss.com/docs/installation) to install Tailwind CSS.

    1. For step 2 of the guide, your head CSS file is located at `"./src/index.css"`
    2. For step 4 of the guide, replace "input.css" and "output.css" with "index.css"
    3. For step 5, add `<link href="/dist/output.css" rel="stylesheet">` to `"/public/index.html"`
+3. Run python manage.py runserver to run the website

+   1. If you come across a key error, modify `user_email = request.aad_user.get('email', ' ').lower() `to `user_email="some stirng"`
+   2. If you come across an authentication/access error, at the time of writing, simply comment out the processing statements for authentication (the following two if-statements)